zahrasalehi/book_scraper/README.md

-this is a sample scrapy project that extracts name, price, sale percentage. and the n save it to mysql.
+this is a sample scrapy project that extracts name, price, sale percentage. and then save it to mysql.

 Idk what else to say so just run these: